winglq/markdowns/crypto.md

 # Crypto

+---

 ## Crypting
-When encrypting, you use their public key to write message and they use their private key to read it.
+**When encrypting, you use their public key to write message and they use their private key to read it.**

 A sample code which demotrates how to ecncrypt/decrypt using private key only.(symmetric)